opencaesar/opencaesar.github.io/_posts/2022-09-01-Tutorial-on-Ontological-Modeling-Language.md

 A tutorial session will be given on 10/22/2022 at 5pm at [MODELS 2022](https://conf.researchr.org/track/models-2022/models-2022-tutorials)

-## 1. Install Rosetta Workbench
+## 1 Install Rosetta Application

 ### 1.1 Option 1: Install Locally

-1. Download the latest release of the Rosetta zip archive that matches your OS from the [oml-rosetta](https://github.com/opencaesar/oml-rosetta/releases/latest) github repo.
+1. Download the latest release of the Rosetta zip archive that matches your OS from [oml-rosetta](https://github.com/opencaesar/oml-rosetta/releases/latest).

    ![](/assets/img/models2022/Rosetta-Download.png)

 1. Unzip the archive to a local folder to get the Rosetta app.

-   * On Mac OS only, run the following command in a Terminal after
+   * On Mac OS, subsequently run the following command in Terminal.

      ```
       $xttr -cr <path/to/Rosetta.app>